calebgrove/select-a-structure/README.md

 <dl>
 <dt><code>optiondivider:</code></dt>
 <dd>Divider between different fields in the option in the select field.
-Use apostrophes to allow spaces in the divider, e.g. `', '` to get comma and a space after it.
-Defaults to ` — `.</dd>
+Use apostrophes to allow spaces in the divider, e.g. <code>', '</code> to get comma and a space after it.
+Defaults to <code> — </code>.</dd>
 </dl>

 ## Usage